 Company had to develop our own wheel drive system.

 We needed the dual wheels as close together as possible, yet independently driven.

-Sounds easy, just take an electric motor, some gears, bearings and a wheel and your all set.
+Sounds easy, merely take an electric motor, some gears, bearings and a wheel and you are all set.

-Try that with a compact short axial length design
+Attempt that without a compact short axial length design

 We did it in under 4” (about 95mm)!

 developed a novel, redundant, hypocyclic gear reduction that is embedded in the wheel hub and used a unique iron core-less motor.

 it was developed for.